rust-lang/rust/doc/rust.md

 Future versions of Rust will address these issues.

-# Memory and concurrency model
+# Memory and concurrency models

+Rust has a memory model centered around concurrently-executing _tasks_.
+Thus its memory model and its concurrency model are best discussed simultaneously, as parts of each only make sense when considered from the perspective of the other.

+When reading about the memory model, keep in mind that it is partitioned in order to support tasks; and when reading about tasks, keep in mind that their isolation and communication mechanisms are only possible due to the ownership and lifetime semantics of the memory model.

 ## Memory model

-A Rust task's memory consists of a static set of *items*, a set of tasks each with its own *stack*, and a *heap*.
+A Rust [task](#tasks)'s memory consists of a static set of *items*, a set of tasks each with its own *stack*, and a *heap*.
 Immutable portions of the heap may be shared between tasks, mutable portions may not.

 Allocations in the stack consist of *slots*, and allocations in the heap consist of *boxes*.